JuliaPOMDP/ParticleFilters.jl/README.md

 ![particles.gif](/img/particles.gif)

-This package rovides some simple generic particle filters, and may serve as a template for making custom particle filters and other belief updaters.
+This package provides some simple generic particle filters, and may serve as a template for making custom particle filters and other belief updaters.
 It is compatible with POMDPs.jl, but does not have to be used with that package.

 # Installation